aniketflyinghigh/papers-we-love-in-strategic-theory-membership/README.md

 Hence, *DMV discussions* are informal get-togethers at a bar, cafe, or other establishment where either caffeine or alcohol (the two elemental forms of fuel for strategic thinkers) is served to discuss one paper or a few related papers on an issue of interest.
 The discussion takes the form of a guided dialogue between the presenter and the group.
 This will be done in an establishment located in the DMV (DC, Virginia, Maryland) area.
 While this discussion will only be open to those physically able to make it in person, there are virtual discussions for those who cannot.

-In contrast, virtual discussions are intended to bring the community events to those who cannot travel to the DC area.
+In contrast, *virtual discussions* are intended to bring the community events to those who cannot travel to the DC area.
 A presenter will take one paper or a set of related papers and present it to a virtual audience (via Google Hangouts or a similar mechanism).
 Once the presenter is done, the audience will then submit questions and comments, to which the presenter will respond.
 Presenters are encouraged to make their presentations graphically rich and entertaining, and in any event to also keep them not more than 35 minutes in length.

 ### What Do You Mean By Strategy?

+Good question!

 If you are confused, I recommend these (free) resources to understand the nature, dynamics, and scope of strategy and strategic thought.